DougHennig/FoxGet/README.md

 You can search for a package by name, tag, or description by typing in the Search textbox.
 To show only packages installed in the current project, turn on _Show only installed packages_.

 To install the selected package, click Install; that button is disabled if the package has already been installed.
-After a moment, you should see that some files were added to the project and there's a Packages subdirectory of the project folder containing Packages.dbf and the downloaded files in a subdirectory for the component.
+After a moment, you should see that some files were added to the project and there's a Packages subdirectory of the project folder containing Packages.xml and the downloaded files in a subdirectory for the component.
 The package subdirectory also contains a file named <i>Package</i>Installer.prg, which is used to uninstall the package.

 You may wonder why FoxGet puts the library into a subdirectory of the Packages subdirectory of the project folder rather than in a common location other applications could reference.
 There are several reasons: